-Increasing our presence in the rapidly growing global video game market, including mobile games, will h development system and operational capabilities.
+Increasing our presence in the rapidly growing global video game market, including mobile games, will hinge upon strengthening our ongoing game development system and operational capabilities.
 That is why we decided to make this acquisition.

-By acquiring Rovio, which operates mobile games globally, we have brought onboard Rovio's managed operational expertise.
-This will enable us to accelerate our development of mobile game versions of SEGA platforms.
-In this way, we will strengthen the SEGA gaming portfolio and accelerate our global expansion r
+By acquiring Rovio, which operates mobile games globally, we have brought onboard Rovio's managed mobile gaming development capabilities and operational expertise.
+This will enable us to accelerate our development of mobile game versions of SEGA's existing IP as well as our coverage of multiple platforms.
+In this way, we will strengthen the SEGA gaming portfolio and accelerate our global expansion more than ever.